 The Dynasty television show, which premiered on January 12, 1981, held a special allure for American audiences throughout the 80s decade.
-Aaron Spelling’s hit prime time soap opera kept its viewers on the edge of their seats for nine seasons, but unless you were there to experience it, you might find the fascination with this show mind-boggling.
+Considered one of the most popular soap operas of the 1980s (and the best to many fans), Aaron Spelling’s hit prime time soap opera kept its viewers on the edge of their seats for nine seasons, but unless you were there to experience it, you might find the fascination with this show mind-boggling.

 The Dynasty Plot

 During the 1980s, American audiences could not get enough of soap operas.
 With the introduction of the prime time soap opera, the options to introduce storylines that rose above your everyday daytime soap opera cliché were endless.

 But, of course, there was a particular formula that networks had to leverage if they were going to attract the attention of the average female viewer and her reluctant spouse.
 Dynasty served its American audience the perfect mix of wealth, hostile takeovers, beauty, fashion, mischief, sex, scandal, and an occasional dash of action adventure.

 The show touched on controversial topics like homosexuality to incest, and incorporated the occasional but oh-so predictable murder.
 The word “bitch” was a jaw-dropping adjective at the time, only used back then to make an exclamation point on an exchange of dialogue.